charlehsin/charlehsin.github.io/_drafts/2024-09-01-alaska-cruise.md

 - Cruise arrives at 12 pm.
 - [Whale-watching](https://www.harvandmarvs-juneau-whale-watching.com/tours/outback-whale-watching-trips/) (1:30 pm - 6 pm)
+  - Please arrive for pick up at least 15 minutes prior to departure.
+When you disembark, walk out to the main sidewalk in front of the yellow plastic barriers (do NOT go to the left) and meet the representative in a bright orange jacket, they will be holding a sign that says Harv & Marv’s Outback Alaska, if you do not find them by your designated pickup time, please call 907-209-8686.
+If you are unable to reach someone on that number, you can call us at: 907-209-7288.
+DO NOT GO TO THE TRAM…stay near your gangway.
 - Short visit
   - Downtown Juneau
     - [Amalga Distillery](https://www.amalgadistillery.com/)